Build vs. Buy Software in the Age of AI: Why the Old Rules No Longer Apply

 Business teams at SMBs -- you have workflows stuck in spreadsheets because IT has bigger priorities.
 You can create an app online without coding and solve the problem now.
 The best software to create a prototype is whatever gets a working version in front of your team fastest.
 Build SaaS without coding or create SaaS without coding tools to replace manual processes your team runs daily.

-Enterprises -- buy for commodity needs, build for competitive advantage.
+Enterprises -- buy for commodity needs, build custom solution for competitive advantage aligned with your business goals.
 AI tools help you prototype and validate before committing to full custom development.
-For compliance-sensitive industries, look for platforms with data residency guarantees and GDPR compliance baked in.
+For compliance-sensitive industries navigating buy vs build decisions look for platforms with data residency guarantees and GDPR compliance baked in.

 AI-generated code needs human review for security-sensitive features.
 If you're building an AI SaaS product that handles payments, medical records, or personal data, don't skip the security audit.